South Riding Triathlon 2017

 I showered after I crossed the finish line using the pool showers (I don't know why this was the first year I've done that!).
 Then I met up with my friends who were spectating and waited for my friend with the lower swim seed to finish.
 She brought it home and the spectators went home while the participants went to the best part of the tri - the breakfast buffet including mimosas.

 At some point during breakfast they posted the unofficial results and I saw my time, which of course matched my watch, but I also saw that the guy directly in front of me won for the men (he actually didn't win overall - a 15 year old girl had the best time of both sexes).
 I then saw my name right below his, which was awesome.
-I then looked up (the girls are listed above the men) and saw that Jenny was fifth overall for women and first in her age group.
+I then looked up (the girls are listed above the men) and saw that The Wife was fifth overall for women and first in her age group.
 She set a PR by almost four minutes.

 At that point, we couldn't not stay for the awards, though they didn't start for another couple of hours.
 They don't do the awards until everybody has completed the race and the last participant was just getting out of the pool to start the bike as I was walking in to shower.

 I was filled with pride as I saw my wife up on the podium collecting her award.
-I just wish Ellie was there to either join her or cheer her on.
+I just wish The Girl was there to either join her or cheer her on.
 I would be lying if I said I was anything other than disappointed when I heard my name called first for the overall awards.
-Apparently somebody had beaten me by five seconds officially, but not shown up on the unofficial results.
+Apparently, somebody had beaten me by five seconds officially, but not shown up on the unofficial results.
 It really spoiled the moment for me.
 I was super happy with my time, and I would have been ecstatic to place third overall, but to think that I was second, only to have the carpet pulled from under me really changed my perception.